 04.3 Intellect Skills

-Information Skills (Intellect)
+Information Tests (Intellect)

 Gamemasters can employ the Information Difficulties chart in one of two ways: by picking a difficulty based on what the character seeks or wants to recall, or by comparing the skill total rolled to the difficulties (whichever level the character meets or beats is the amount and type of information collected or recollected).
 Realize that the less well-defined the skill is, the less information the character knows or finds.